Becoming a Pastoral Leader in

 • Date and location of your baptism (documentation required)

-• Date and location of your confirmation or reception in the Episcopal Church (documentation required)
+• Date and location of your confirmation or reception in the Episcopal Church or other denomination with which The Episcopal Church is in full communion (documentation required)

 In addition you will be asked to reflect on four questions about your faith journey and call to serve as a pastoral leader.
 The written responses should be no longer than 500 words each.